 If you remember to work these points into your employee performance review comments, you’ll be giving more detailed and more powerful reports than ever before.

 For so long, performance reviews have been nothing more than a cause for stress, but they shouldn’t be.
-At their best, performance reviews are a chance to sit down and communicate exactly how well or poorly an employing is doing.
+At their best, performance reviews are a chance to sit down and communicate exactly how well or poorly an employee is doing.
 It’s not about just criticizing or just praising your workers; it’s about helping them grow.
-Feedback is a tool to guide and grow employees into more productive and more effective workers.
+Feedback is a tool to guide and grow employees into more productive and effective workers.